mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 ### Approach

+I would:

+1. Listen to the customer's concern without making assumptions.
-I would review the available case information and determine whether the case can be reconsidered through the approved process.
+2. Review the available case information and validation history.
+3. Check whether the case qualifies for reconsideration under the approved process.

-If additional evidence is required, I would explain what is needed.
+4. Request or explain any additional evidence that may be required.
+5. Document the customer's dispute and the information reviewed.
+6. Escalate the case if the decision requires a higher level of review.

-If the decision cannot be changed at my level, I would explain the escalation or review process where available.
+If the decision cannot be changed at my level, I would clearly explain the available review or escalation process without promising a different outcome.

 ### Key principle

-Customer complaints should be handled objectively and documented accurately.
+Customer disputes should be handled objectively, consistently and accurately documented.

 ---